FarsetLabs/farsetlabs.github.io/about/expenses_purchasing.md

 | Greater than £100, less than or equal to £250 | 3                         |
 | Greater than £250                             | Unanimous                 |

+For significant purchases (~£500 or more), or parts of systems that may be considered as a single purchase, it is advised that directors prepare a justification document for discussion and approval.
+This should include at least one alternative system/option.
+This document should be linked to and included in the next Directors Meeting agenda, whether is was approved or not.

 Exceptions to approval limits: